guacsec/guac-docs/setup.md

 ## Step 2: Start the GUAC server

-1. In another terminal, from your GUAC directory, run:
+1. In another terminal, from the `guac-compose` directory, run:

    ```bash
    docker-compose up --force-recreate